Exciting News

 To avoid cuts and other injuries to feet and ankles, campers wear sturdy shoes with closed toes at all times, except at the beach or in the cabin and shower areas.
 Sturdy shoes also make walking and hiking safer and more enjoyable.

-Bring extras in case of rain, spills, sweat, or mud – nothing causes blisters faster than damp dirty socks or wet shoes.
-Especially during very hot or rainy weather, being able to change into fresh socks and clothes at midday does wonders for morale.
+Bring extra socks and shoes!
+In case of rain, spills, sweat, or mud – nothing causes blisters faster than damp dirty socks or wet shoes.

 Plan a system to keep things tidy!
-A large duffel bag is great for easy transport but makes it hard to keep dirty, clean, and half-clean clothes together.
-Consider a dedicated bag for bathhouse supplies.
-Think about how your camper can best utilize an upper or lower bunk.
-We offer a daily award for the cleanest cabin, and we’ve seen some truly innovative techniques for tidy cohabitation!
-We also encourage our campers to keep a tidy cabin to minimize cozy homes for the bugs and critters that live here at DuBois Center.
+Consider a dedicated bag for bathhouse supplies or a system for keeping dirty clothes separate from clean clothes.
+We encourage our campers to keep a tidy cabin to minimize cozy homes for the bugs and critters that live here at DuBois Center.

 Detailed packing lists are available by session here: